Lobby Chalkboard Exhibit:

 -

-As our displays rotate three times a year, this offers a dynamic opportunity for artists to showcase their work and interact with a diverse audience.
-In addition to the mural, artists are welcome to display and sell their art in the lobby, providing a platform to connect with the community and share their creative expressions.
+As our displays rotate twice a year, this offers a dynamic opportunity for artists to showcase their work and interact with a diverse audience.
+In addition to the mural, artists selected will receive an honorarium and are welcome to sell their displayed works, and will receive 100% of the proceeds, providing a platform to connect with the community and share their creative expressions.
+Strathma will not make any profit from these sales.

 Visit us to enjoy the rotating art and be part of an ever-changing cultural experience.